 Business analysts use many techniques that help them analyze business processes, which creates better efficiency.
 Some of these techniques are:

 SWOT Analysis: Strength, Weakness, Opportunities, and Threat.
 Used in a business through different forces.

-MOST Analysis: Mission, Objective, Strategy, Tactics is a simple technique that is used in analyzing and in planning the details of what a company will do.
+MOST Analysis: Mission, Objective, Strategy, Tactics is a simple technique that is used in analyzing and planning the details of what a company will do.

 PESTLE analysis: Political, Economic, Social, Technological, Legal, and Environmental.
 This particular technique is used for identifying changes in the business.
-It helps a company to establish the external factors that will impact decisions by themselves.
+It helps a company to establish the external factors that will impact decisions themselves.